N3ar/near-configs/README.md

 - jre-install.sh (Important for OpenRefine in DataScience)
 - chrome-install.sh (Important for OpenRefine in DataScience)
 - spotify-install.sh (Baremetal install music)
+- rchat-install.sh
+- zoom-install.sh
+- pia-vpn-install.sh

 ## TODOs

-Adjustments I should make to further automate this when I have time:
+Adjustments I should make to further automate this when I have time

 ### General

-Error handle for each command
+- Error handle for each command
+- Provide exit statuses
+- Use exit statuses to nest some commands

 ### ZSH Install

-- switch to zsh before source
-- move powerline stuff to fonts
+- Handle logoff and logon after installation

 ### p10k Install